TEECOD3/Avion/README.md

 ## About this project

-This project is me trying to improve my frontend skills by building a real world application, As well and implementing best practices in my learning journey
+This project is me trying to improve my frontend skills by building a real world application

 ## Tools/libraries/framework